rdooley2/Homelab/Splunk.md

 <br />
 <br />
 <br />
 Next, I wanted to craft an alert.
 Essentially, this alert looks within the dooley-ad index for event 4625 (Failed Logon) on the Client machine.
 The second line adjusts the event count by setting a range of five minutes.
 The third line displays the count, account name, and time of event.
 Finally, the last line determines how many times the event has to happen before being triggered.
-Basically, if someone unsuccessfully logs into their machine more than three times within five minutes, this will trigger an alert for suspicious activity: <br/><br />
+If someone unsuccessfully logs into their machine more than three times within five minutes, this will trigger an alert for suspicious activity: <br/><br />
 <img src="https://i.imgur.com/345QJAZ.png" alt="Homelab Steps">
 <br />
 <br />